MembranaPlatform/sdk/README.md

   */

-  // Get all orders for a symbol const orders = await sdk.getOrders('ETH-USDT'); // order will have the same structure as newOrder /*
+  // Get all orders for a symbol const orders = await sdk.getOrders('USDT-ETH'); // order will have the same structure as newOrder /*
     return example:
     {